hsucherng/boilerplate-metalsmith/dev/README.md

 - `misc.js`: Miscellaneous settings:
     - `setupComplete`: This boolean is used to determine whether we've run the `setup` command.
 Once the `setup` command is completed, this property will be updated accordingly.
     - `virtualFolderName`: This determines the final path that the site will be served on.
 Once the `setup` command is completed, this property will be updated accordingly.
-- `stylelint.js`: This holds the rules for stylelint, which helps check our CSS for errors and mistakes.
 - `watch.js`: This determines what files are watched, as well as how the files trigger rebuilds of other files whenever they are changed.

 ## Sprite Generator